-Burn Back - precise adjustment of welding wire burning speed allows limit a risk of sticking the welding wire to the contact tip,
+Burn Back - precise adjustment of welding wire burning speed allows limit a risk of sticking the welding wire to the contact tip.

 Slow Feed - so called gentle start-up of the wire feeder, recommended especially during welding with high amperage and high speed of wire feed.
-Smooth start of wire feed eliminates the risk of welding defects at the beginning of the weld,

-Hot Start - for easier electrode ignition (MMA),
+Hot Start - for easier electrode ignition (MMA)

-Arc Force - for easier welding in forced positions (MMA),
+Arc Force - for easier welding in forced positions (MMA)